QuinonesA/Practical-Machine-Learning---Final-Project/Analysis_Report.md

 pptest$classe <- as.factor(NA)
 ```

 Finally, as the best predictor, the random forest model was used to predict the class in the 20 observations included in the testing set.
 All were then plotted.
+Based on the predictions obtained in the validation set for the random forest model, the out of sample error should be less than 0.5%.

 ``` r
 predtest <- predict(modrf, newdata = pptest)